MadBrozzeR/madsocket/README.md

 All listeners are optional, and you can ommit any listener that you are not interested in.

 First two listeners are server related.
 They get no arguments, but has MadSocket instance as a context (`this`).

+`error` events can be emitted by either MadSocket of Client instances.
+Error itself is being passed as an argument.

 All other listeners are Client relative.
 They all get Client instance as a context (`this`), and only `data` listener receives actual message as function argument.